-This area of Bangkok is a tourist trap.
+This area of Bangkok is incredibly popular with tourists, and as such should be approached with a little sensibility.
 If someone incredibly friendly approaches you and offers to drive you around the area for a set fee, walk away.
 If someone insists that the Grand Palace is closed, but they would be more than happy to take you to another, equally as beautiful temple, politely decline.
-This area is notorious for tourists, and many people are willing to take advantage of this.
+This area is very beautiful but also very busy, and many people are willing to take advantage of this.

 How To Get There